FAME Studios: Early history

 In 1959, Rick Hall and Billy Sherrill accepted an offer from Tom Stafford, the owner of a recording studio, to help set up a new music publishing company in the town of Florence, Alabama, to be known as Florence Alabama Music Enterprises, or FAME.
 The studio was first located above Florence's City Drug Store.
 Two doors down was a pawn shop – "Uncle Sams" – where aspiring artists would buy or pawn their instruments, depending on the trajectory of their careers.
 The studio was moved to a former tobacco warehouse on Wilson Dam Road in Muscle Shoals in 1960, when Hall split from Sherrill and Stafford, leaving Hall with rights to the studio's name.

 Hall soon recorded the first hit record from the Muscle Shoals area, Arthur Alexander's "You Better Move On" in 1961.
 Hall took the proceeds from that recording to build the current facility, on Avalon Avenue in Muscle Shoals.
-In 1963, he recorded the first hit produced in that building, Jimmy Hughes's "Steal Away".
+The building was the first purpose-built recording studio in the Muscle Shoals region; the National Park Service, which lists it on the National Register of Historic Places, cites it as nationally significant for its role in the development of the Muscle Shoals Sound and Southern soul.
+In 1963, Hall recorded the first hit produced in that building, Jimmy Hughes's "Steal Away".

 FAME studio prospered, and by the late 1960s pop and soul musicians such as Otis Redding, Wilson Pickett, Clarence Carter, and Solomon Burke had recorded there.
 Singer Aretha Franklin credited Hall for the "turning point" in her career when she recorded at FAME in early 1967, taking her from a struggling artist to the "Queen of Soul".
 According to Hall, one of the reasons for FAME's success at a time of stiff competition from studios in other cities was that he overlooked the issue of race, a perspective he called "colorblind".
 "It was a dangerous time, but the studio was a safe haven where blacks and whites could work together in musical harmony," Hall wrote in his autobiography.
 Decades later, a publication in Malaysia referred to Hall as a "white fiddler who became an unlikely force in soul music".